How Does a Credit Card Sign-Up Bonus Work? How Does a Credit Card Sign-Up Bonus Work?

 Annual Fee$99

-Welcome Bonus Earn 70,000 AAdvantage bonus miles after making your first purchase in the first 90 days and paying the $99 annual fee.
+Welcome Bonus Earn 70,000 AAdvantage bonus miles after making your first purchase and paying the annual fee in full, both within the first 90 days

 The AAdvantage® Aviator® Red World Elite Mastercard® is one of the few rewards cards offering a sizeable welcome bonus after making your first purchase.
 For those with limited monthly spending, this card is an outstanding option to increase your American Airlines mileage balance.